 According to the folktale, king Duyu (두유/杜宇), also known as Mang-Jae (망제), noticed a corpse floating in the river at the foot of the Wenshan mountains as he passed by one day.

-Hearing Bieling’s story, king Duyu became convinced that the heavens had sent Bieling to paint his royal portrait.
+Hearing this story, king Duyu became convinced that the heavens had sent him Bieling to paint his royal portrait.
 He gave Bieling a home and a government post as the minister of the state, but Bieling was treacherous and deceitful.
 He worked to gain the admiration of all the king’s servants until he had enough political power to sway them in his favor.

 When the time was right, Bieling took his daughter, a woman more beautiful than any other in the kingdom, and offered her hand in marriage to the king.
-The king was so overjoyed that he left all national matters in the hands of his father-in-law Bieling, spending day and night with his new wife.
+The king was so overjoyed that he left all national matters in the hands of his son-in-law Bieling, spending all day and night with his new wife.